stowball/hucssley/README.md

 Since Hucssley outputs raw HTML class names, it's incredibly easy to integrate with any front-end "view" framework, to create custom components with small and simple styling APIs.

-By using class names, you are also able to annotate browser-specifc fixes alongside them in the HTML, which helps with understanding why "unnecessary" properties are there.
+By using raw class name strings, you are also able to annotate browser-specifc fixes alongside them in the HTML, which helps with understanding why "unnecessary" properties are there.

 Let's create a button in Vue: